asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 These are their graphs for basically for latency averages on the left and high-labor latency on the write and where this latency comes from.
 There are different parts of the system and how they contribute to latency in those scenarios.
-One is block cache, first hop of the network, the block server itself, the second hop of the network, Pangoo storage, the disk I/O in the Pangoo itself, things like that.
+One is block cache, first hop of the network, the block server itself, the second hop of the network, Pangu storage, the disk I/O in the Pangu itself, things like that.

 Firstly, let's talk about averages.
 This is how they discuss it in the paper.
-And the thing they notice is like if you look at those colors, on average for EBS3, the network, the second hop of the network and the actual disk I/O on Pangoo takes a pretty big part of the latency.
+And the thing they notice is like if you look at those colors, on average for EBS3, the network, the second hop of the network and the actual disk I/O on Pangu takes a pretty big part of the latency.

 You can get rid of the first hop because it's basically hopped from a virtual machine to your service.
 But you can get rid of a second hop and this is what they're trying to do here.